HMS Circe (J214)

+HMS Circe (J214) was a steam turbine-powered during the Second World War.

 Design and description

 The turbine-powered ships displaced 850 LT at standard load and 1125 LT at deep load.
 The ships measured 225 ft long overall with a beam of 35 ft 6 in.
 The turbine group had a draught of 11 ft.
 The ships' complement consisted of 85 officers and ratings.

 The ships had two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2000 ihp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 660 LT of fuel oil that gave them a range of 5000 nmi at 10 kn.

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.